Xiagu Danxin: Reception and legacy

-Xiagu Danxin was serialised in the New Evening Post from 1967 to 1969 and is generally regarded by scholars as one of Liang Yusheng's works from the late or "mature" phase of his writing career.
-Critics have noted that the novel continues the long-running Tianshan series and exemplifies Liang Yusheng's interest in blending historical events with the moral ideals of the jianghu.
+Xiagu Danxin is regarded by scholars as one of the novels written by Liang Yusheng in the later or "mature" phase of his writing career.
+Critics have noted that the novel continues the Tianshan series and showcases Liang Yusheng's style of blending historical events with elements of martial-arts chivalry.

-Contemporary and later commentaries have described Xiagu Danxin as one of Liang Yusheng's more cohesive ensemble narratives, balancing wuxia adventure with themes of loyalty and moral integrity.
+Contemporary and later commentaries have described Xiagu Danxin as one of Liang Yusheng's more cohesive ensemble narratives, balancing martial-arts elements with themes of loyalty and integrity.

-The adaptations and continued discussion of the novel in popular and scholarly media are often cited as evidence of its enduring popularity and its role in consolidating Liang Yusheng's status as one of the key architects of the modern wuxia genre.

 Adaptations

-The story was adapted into the 1971 Hong Kong film The Patriotic Knights by Great Wall Movie Enterprises, starring Fu Qi and Wang Baozhen, and later into a 2006 mainland Chinese television series of the same title, starring Chen Long, Stephanie Hsiao, Wallace Chung and He Meitian.
+The novel was adapted into the 1971 Hong Kong film The Patriotic Knights by Great Wall Movie Enterprises, starring Fu Qi as Jin Zhuliu and Wang Baozhen as Shi Hongying.

+In 2006, the novel was adapted into the television series The Patriotic Knights.
+Unlike the novel which is set in the Qing dynasty, the series is set in the Ming dynasty, and some characters' names and roles have been significantly altered.
+It starred Chen Long as Jin Zhuliu, Stephanie Hsiao as Shi Hongying, Wallace Chung as Li Nanxing, and He Meitian as Zhong Yanyan (Gongsun Yan).